What is an ERISA Bond?

-The Employee Retirement Income Security Act of 1974 (“ERISA”) is a federal law created to regulate retirement and health plans for the protection of the plan participants.
+The Employee Retirement Income Security Act of 1974 (“ERISA”) is a federal law created to regulate retirement and health plans for the protection of plan participants.

 The legislation requires plan administrators to appropriately disclose financial information regarding the retirement plan, establishes regulations surrounding the role of the fiduciary, and provides plan participants with rights of recovery should they suffer harm due to the malfeasance or negligence of the plan administrator.